fbpx

 How much exercise do medium-sized dogs typically require?

-Medium-sized dogs require at least 30-60 minutes of exercise per day to maintain their physical and mental well-being.
-Importance of socialization and best outdoor activities, such as walking, running, hiking, and playing, should be incorporated into their daily routine.
+Medium-sized dogs require at least 30-60 minutes of daily exercise to maintain their physical and mental well-being.
+The importance of socialization and the best outdoor activities, such as walking, running, hiking, and playing, should be incorporated into their daily routine.

 Are there any specific training needs for medium-sized dogs?